tavferreira/technigo-bootcamp-projects/README.md

 ## What you will learn 🧠

-- Use video for responsive webpages
+- Use image or video in the header, for responsive webpages
 - How to use HTML forms and simple requests
 - How to modify the DOM using Javascript